-As a business based in the European Union (for the next few months at least), we're subject to a lot of rules as to what we can and can't claim when marketing our electrolyte supplements.
+As a business based in Europe, we're subject to a lot of rules as to what we can and can't claim when marketing our electrolyte supplements.

 The UK's "Code of Non-broadcast Advertising" states that "Only nutrition claims listed in the updated Annex of the EU Regulation may be used in marketing communications."

 As Andy pointed out so well in his in-depth article on why athletes suffer from cramp, although there’s a decent amount of circumstantial weight (case studies, observational data, anecdote and expert opinion - what scientists call ‘level 4 and 5 evidence’) behind the theory that sodium depletion is a major cause of exercise-related muscle cramp, it lacks the more “concrete proof” of data from large scale randomised controlled trials that is (rightly) considered necessary by proponents of evidence-based practice for it to be widely accepted as ‘fact’.

 This is in part because the sort of electrolyte/fluid imbalances that occur over the long periods of sweating common in endurance sports are harder to replicate at scale in the sort of controlled lab conditions required for such "concrete" studies (as opposed to other theories, which are more suited to such research).

 - Do fluid / electrolyte disturbances cause cramp?

 - Scott, a tennis player from San Antonio

 - Sue, a triathlete from Loughborough

 - Mark, a cyclist from Colchester